-The defendant must know that there were drugs under the seat or wherever the officer found them.
+The defendant must know that drugs were under the seat or wherever the officer found them.
 The defendant need not know everything, like the type and quantity of drugs.
-But simply knowing that “something illegal” is under the seat is probably not sufficient.
+But simply knowing that “something illegal” is under the seat is probably insufficient.

 Control of Drugs

 A defendant could be sitting on drugs and not possessing them, even if the defendant knew there were drugs in the container.
 In a vehicle, it’s almost impossible for people in the front seat to possess drugs underneath the back seat, especially if there are people in the back.
 By the same token, people in the back seat cannot possess drugs in the glove compartment, especially if the glove compartment was locked.